 Non derivative financial instruments are recognized initially at fair value.
 Financial assets are derecognized when substantial risks and rewards of ownership of the financial asset have been transferred.
 In cases where substantial risks and rewards of ownership of the financial assets are neither transferred nor retained, financial assets are derecognized only when the Company has not retained control over the financial asset.

-Notes to the special purpose financial statements for the year ended 31 March 2023 i) Cash and cash equivalents:
+i) Cash and cash equivalents: